Human CD3/CD28 Antibody For T Cell Activation & Expansion

 Key features

-- Compatible with transfection or transduction methods
+- Versatility: Compatible with transfection or transduction methods

 Applications

-- In vitro T cell activation and expansion
+- T cell research

 - Cancer immunotherapy studies